The Oldest Systematic Program of German Idealism

 "The Oldest Systematic Program of German Idealism" (Das älteste Systemprogramm des deutschen Idealismus) is a fragmentary 1796/97 essay of unknown authorship.
 The document was first published (in German) by Franz Rosenzweig in 1917.
 An English translation was made by Diana I. Behler.

 The German title is: Das Älteste Systemprogramm Des Deutschen Idealismus.
 This title was made up by Franz Rosenzweig in 1917, when he first published the manuscript.
 He found the manuscript in the Royal Library in Berlin in 1913.
-The manuscript suggested date is around 1796 and was done by handwriting research.
+The manuscript's suggested date is around 1796 and was done by handwriting research.
 However, the manuscript is not dated.
 The Prussian State Library auctioned in March 1913 from the auction of the house Liepmannssohn in Berlin a single sheet on the front and back with Hegel's cursive handwriting.
 The manuscript was lost during WWII.
 But Dieter Henrich found it again in 1979 in the “Biblioteka Jagiellonska” in Krakow (Poland), where it is today.
 Address: Jagiellonian Library, Jagiellonian University, al. Mickiewicza 22, 30-059 Cracow, Poland.
 Later research suggests that manuscript had come from the estate of Hegel's student Friedrich Christoph Förster (1791-1868).
 He was one of the editors of Hegel's posthumous works and most likely had access to a number of Hegel's manuscripts.
 This text actually being one of them.
 Hegel traveled around Bohemia with Marie and Friedrich Christoph Förster around the year 1820–21.